dwave-examples/graph-coloring/README.md

 we see that no neighboring nodes have the same color.
 The validity check checks that that is the case.

 ## Code Overview

-The Discrete Quadratic Model (DQM) solver accepts problems expressed in terms of three Python dictionaries:
+The Discrete Quadratic Model (DQM) solver accepts problems expressed in terms of a DiscreteQuadraticModel object.
+The DiscreteModelObject contains two dictionaries:

 * linear biases
-* connectivity
 * quadratic couplings

-We want to define these three dictionaries so that a low-energy solution found by the DQM solver will correspond to a solution of the graph coloring problem.
+We want to define these two dictionaries so that a low-energy solution found by the DQM solver will correspond to a solution of the graph coloring problem.

 For this problem, it is easiest to think in terms of ordered pairs (node, color).
 We will choose colors numbered from 0 to 3 - since four colors will color any map in a plane.
 The nodes will be numbered starting from 0 in the code.
 For example, the pair (1, 2) corresponds to Node 1 and color 2.